-- 4.5 During 2018 the Monitoring Officer received a number of complaints regarding the conduct of five Members of Woodbridge Town Council.
-These were referred to us for investigation including four complaints against Councillor Gillard. - 4.6 These four complaints can be summarised as his alleged conduct towards the Town Council's staff, being disrespectful towards other Town Councillors, disclosing confidential information, misuse of his position in the conduct of an election and failing to have regard to advice.. - 4.7 Copies of the complaints, together with other relevant documents are annexed to this report and listed in a schedule of evidence at Appendix A.
+- 4.5 During 2018 the Monitoring received a number of complaints regarding the conduct of five Members of Woodbridge Town Council.
+These were referred to us for investigation including four complaints against Councillor O'Nolan. - 4.6 These four complaints can be summarised as his alleged conduct towards the Town Council's staff, being disrespectful towards other Town Councillors, disclosing confidential information, misuse of his position in the conduct of an election, failing to have regard to advice and brining the Council into disrepute. - 4.7 Copies of the complaints, together with other relevant documents are annexed to this report and listed in a schedule of evidence at Appendix A.